RunkaiTao/RunkaiTao.github.io/_posts/2024-08-15-research-methodology-physics.md

 excerpt: "Reflections on effective research practices in theoretical physics and mathematical physics."
 ---

 Conducting research in theoretical physics requires a unique blend of mathematical rigor, physical intuition, and computational skills.
-Here are some methodological insights I've gathered during my PhD journey.
+Here are some methodological insights I've gathered during my PhD journey. $a$

 ## Mathematical Foundations